 Hone your skills with JS coding challenges

-Coding requires problem-solving, and no two coding projects are exactly the same.
-As you’re learning, this can be a challenge.
+Coding requires problem-solving, and no two coding projects are the same.
+New coders often find this variation challenging.
 How do you practice for a wide variety of projects and needs?

 You start building with JavaScript.
 Coding challenges help you build and apply your programming skills to real-life scenarios.
 For example, JavaScript30(opens new window) is a 30-day coding challenge.
-When you sign up, you’ll be sent 30 JavaScript challenges each day.
+When you sign up, you’ll receive 30 JavaScript challenges each day.

 Apply for a free tech apprenticeship program

-If you’re interested in a more structured learning approach with hands-on experience, apply for Multiverse’s Software Engineering apprenticeship.
+If you want a more structured learning approach with hands-on experience, apply for Multiverse’s Software Engineering apprenticeship.
 You’ll learn JavaScript and other programming languages during the program.

 Showcase your skills and build your portfolio website

-Once you’re comfortable with your web development skills, the best way to show off your hard work is to build your own website.
-You can build it from scratch and prove to potential employers exactly what you’ve learned.
+Once you’re comfortable with your web development skills, you can show off your hard work by building your own website with JavaScript source code.
+You can make it from scratch and prove what you’ve learned to potential employers.
 Mix in case studies of your projects to show your progress and highlight your coding process.

-There are no set rules on how to learn JavaScript, but consistency goes a long way.
+There are no set rules for learning JavaScript, but consistency goes a long way.
 Take your time and keep practicing.